-The P-39Q Airacobra was an American built fighter that served in the United States Army Air Force during World War II.
-Bell Aircraft produced these aircraft from 1943 to 1944, building 4,905.
+The P-39Q Airacobra was an American built fighter that served in the U.S. Army Air Force during World War II.
+Bell Aircraft produced 4,905 of these aircraft between 1943 and 1944.

-2nd Lieutenant Frank Moody was piloting his P-39Q Airacobra (#42-21226) over Lake Huron on April 11, 1944 during a training gunnery before he crashed.
-His formation was operating approximately 50 to 100 feet above the water during the exercise.
-It was reported, prior to Moody’s crash, that small pieces of debris were coming from the forward right side of his aircraft, causing the aircraft to give off a trail of black smoke.
-Moody raised the nose of his P-39Q before it impacted the water.
-The aircraft cartwheeled and sank into Lake Huron approximately four miles north of Port Huron, Michigan.
+The Tuskegee airmen trained in Bell P-39Q Airacobra over the Great Lakes.
+During a gunnery training exercise on April 11, 1944, Second Lieutenant Frank Moody’s P-39Q Airacobra (#42-21226) crashed while operating approximately 50 to 100 feet above Lake Huron.
+Prior to the crash, it was reported that small pieces of debris were coming from the forward right side of the aircraft along with a trail of black smoke.
+Moody raised the nose of the aircraft before it hit the water.
+The aircraft then cartwheeled and sank into Lake Huron approximately four miles north of Port Huron, Michigan.

-In August 2015, Michigan Department of Natural Resources archaeologist Wayne Lusardi led a team of divers from NOAA’s Thunder Bay National Marine Sanctuary and Diving with a Purpose to attempt to relocate Moody’s P-39Q.
-At a depth of approximately 10 meters, an intact wing and an Allison V-12 engine were found.
+In August 2015, Wayne Lusardi, an archaeologist with the Michigan Department of Natural Resources, led a team of divers from NOAA’s Thunder Bay National Marine Sanctuary and Diving With a Purpose to try to relocate Moody’s P-39Q.
+They found an intact wing and an Allison V-12 engine at a depth of approximately 10 meters.

 Type: UCH